Seraphim Falls: Plot

-The two men fight, Gideon eventually getting the better of Carver.
-He points Carver in the direction of a town and tells him that he will get nothing but torment if he continues his pursuit.
-Gideon takes the horses ridden by Carver and Hayes and sets off deeper into the countryside.
-When Carver later catches up with Gideon, both men are on the brink of exhaustion.
-They confront each other again with their pistols.
-Gideon shoots Carver in the side but, instead of finishing him off, he offers himself to Carver.
+When Carver catches up with Gideon, both are on the brink of exhaustion and death.
+Confronting each other again with their pistols, Gideon wounds Carver.
+However, instead of killing him with his knife, he offers himself to him.
 Carver decides not to shoot him and throws his pistol aside.
-Gideon helps Carver to his feet and the two men walk into the distance away from each other.
-As a final gesture Gideon abandons his knife (his primary tool throughout the film), throwing it into the ground.
+Gideon helps Carver to his feet and they walk in different directions into the distance.
+As a final gesture Gideon discards his knife (his weapon of choice throughout the film).